mgrechukh/fabric-docker/README.md

 fab do:images
 ```

-Again, machine environment still taken from default docker-compose.
+Again, machine environment still taken from default docker-compose.yml.
 But we can specify machine directly:

 ```